cpoohee/MLPluginTemplate/readme.md

 - Model size should be acceptable for plugin installation. ( <200MB )
 - CPU usage should also be acceptable.
 (10 instances running real time in a DAW at the same time)

-The end result should produce natural sounding audio and also subjectively judged.
+The end result should produce natural sounding audio and also subjectively appealing.

 ## Double tracking Ideas
 In a typical highly produced multitrack for mixing, the vocal double/triples or more could be recorded for mixing.